 children - LOPEZ

 Rudolph "Rudy" Francis Lopez (1917-2011) was born on Oct.
 7, 1917 in San Luis Obispo County.
-Because his mother was so young when he was born, he was raised by his grandfather Juan Lamas, and the 1930 U.S. Census shows 13-year old Rudy with Juan living in the Peter and Ceclia Valenzuela household.
+Because his mother was so young when he was born, he was raised by his grandfather Juan Lamas, and the 1930 U.S. Census shows 13-year old Rudy living with Juan in the Peter and Cecilia Valenzuela household.
 He married his first wife Ida Belle Hardin (1916-1973) about 1945 or so, and they lived much of their life in Kern County, California.
 Ida died on Jan.
-4, 1973 in Shafter, which is in Kern County, and a few months later Rudy married his second wife Dorothy M. Stricklin (b.
-1917) on May 5, 1973 in the same county.
+4, 1973 in Shafter, which is in Kern County, and a few months later Rudy married his second wife Dorothy M. Stricklin (1917-2013) on May 5, 1973 in the same county.
 It was Dorothy's second marriage as well, as she had previously been married to Arthur Strickland (1910-1972).
 Technically, Dorothy was also Rudy's second cousin from his Lamas side of his family, but because Rudy's grandfather Juan Lamas had been adopted, Dorothy and Rudy were not actually blood relatives.
 When Rudy's biologic father Edward Lopez died in 1974, Rudy is listed as the informant on the death certificate.
-Rudy died on July 25, 2011 in Pismo Beach, and he is buried near his father in the San Luis Cemetery in San Luis Obispo.
-He and Ida had one son Edward Francis Lopez (1946-2003), who was born on Dec.
+Rudy himself died on July 25, 2011 in Pismo Beach, and he is buried near his father in the San Luis Cemetery in San Luis Obispo.
+Rudy and his first wife Ida had one son Edward Francis Lopez (1946-2003), who was born on Dec.
 14, 1946 in Wasco (Kern County), and died before Rudy on Aug.
 28, 2003, possibly in Washington D.C.
-We do not know what became of Rudy's second wife Dorothy survived Rudy by two years, but it is not known if she is buried with him, buried with her first husband Arthur Strickland, or buried elsewhere.
+Rudy's second wife Dorothy survived Rudy by two years, but it is not known if she is buried with him, buried with her first husband Arthur Strickland, or buried elsewhere.

 Benjamin "Bennie" Buttercup Lopez (1923-1931) was on born March 21, 1923 in Kern County.
 He died of lockjaw on Sept.
 3, 1931, when he was only 8-years old, during a visit to Bakersfield from his home in San Luis Obispo.
 He is buried with other relatives in the Old Mission Cemetery in San Luis Obispo.